ilyasyldrm0/apigle-python/README.md

 info = client.downloadstr(video="QW8-UVmMm_Q")
 print(info)
 ```
-Returns a download URL and metadata for the video.
+Returns a download stream URLs and metadata for the video.
 Does not download the file.

 ---